auroranockert/venus/README.markdown

 Since it doesn't actually have a GUI.
-You will need to modify it's Info.plist to get it to work with your configuration, look at NSUserData, it's a string of two names, separated by a '|' (pipe).
+You will need to modify it's Info.plist to get it to work with your configuration, look at NSUserData, it's a string of names, separated by '|' (pipe).

 Building the service bundle
 -------------------------------------------------------------------------------

+First, build InputManager.framework, it's available [here](http://github.com/JensNockert/input-manager)

-Compile the project, and place the result so it looks something like this
+Compile the project, you might need to modify the project so it can find the framework and place the result so it looks something like this

 ~/Library/Services/Venus.service
 	Contents/Info.plist
 	Contents/MacOS/Venus
+	Contents/Frameworks/InputManager.framework

-Or download a precompiled version [here](http://aventine.se/venus/Venus-0.1.tar.bz2).
+Or download a precompiled version [here](http://aventine.se/venus/Venus-0.2.tar.bz2).

 Installing